BankkRoll/sleeper-fantasy-football-fetcher/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE.md](LICENSE) file for details.

 ---

-For any questions or concerns, please feel free to [contact the author](mailto:your-email@example.com).
+For any questions or concerns, please feel free to open a issue.